Nevada vs. Hawaii NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Wolf Pack have been favored by 14 points or more two times this season and covered the spread in one of them.

-- Nevada's games this year have gone over the point total in 80% of its opportunities (four times in five games with a set point total).
+- Nevada's games this year have hit the over four times in five opportunities (80%).

-- When Nevada totals more than 437.3 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that Nevada picks up more than 437.3 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Wolf Pack have three giveaways this season, while the Rainbow Warriors have 16 takeaways .

 - Find the latest spread and moneyline odds for Nevada at SISportsbook.